rpmartz/rpmartz.github.io/_posts/2016-04-24-booktrackr-part-02-continuous-integration.md

 ### Part III Preview

-In part III we'll add our domain objects and database schema migration.
+In part III we'll set up Heroku and deploy our application for the first time.

 ### Resources